rushikesh003/n8n-io-test/profile/README.md

 n8n is the company behind n8n, the product.
 We're building a workflow automation platform that gives technical teams the flexibility of code with the speed of no-code.
 With 400+ integrations, native AI capabilities, and a [fair-code license](https://faircode.io), n8n lets you build powerful automation while maintaining full control over your data and deployments.

 - Check out [our main project here](https://github.com/n8n-io/n8n).
-- Interested in working for n8n?
-See our<a href="https://n8n.io/careers"> open positions</a>.
+- Interested in working at n8n?
+See our [open positions](https://n8n.io/careers).
 - Learn more how to <a href="https://docs.n8n.io/hosting/">self-host n8n in our docs</a>.
 - Not interested in hosting n8n yourself?
 We also offer <a href="https://n8n.io/cloud/?utm_medium=referral&utm_source=github.com&utm_campaign=readme">n8n cloud</a> for a monthly fee.
 - Both our team and our users have been building a <a href="https://n8n.io/workflows/?utm_medium=referral&utm_source=github.com&utm_campaign=readme">workflow template library</a> to help others easily get started with n8n automations.